Pandaqi/Pandaqi-Studio/pandaqi-studio/content/mammoth-messages/_index.md

 <p class="settings-remark"><strong>Not working?
 Or unsure what to do?</strong> The "Download" button above has PDFs I already made for you!
 Pick any one of those.</p>

+<p class="settings-remark">The material for this game is heavy to generate.
+Please use a computer (not a phone, for example) and give it a few minutes!</p>

 {{% /section-centered %}}

 {{< support >}}